-He is an Employee Benefits Specialist with Post Graduate Diploma in Financial Planning - specializing in Employee Benefits/Retirement Funds and another in Investments & Risk Management both from the University of the Free State as well as other pension & tax qualifications.
-He is also a Fellow member of the Chartered Governance Institute (FCG) and Fellow member of the Insurance Institute of South Africa (FIISA).
+Duncan holds Post Graduate Diploma in Financial Planning - specialising in Employee Benefits/ Retirement Funds and another in Investments & Risk Management both from the University of the Free State as well as other pension and tax qualifications.
+He is a Fellow member of the Chartered Institute of Secretaries and Administrators - now Chartered Governance Institute (FCG) and Fellow member of the Insurance Institute of South Africa (FIISA).